tonysyu/tonysyu.pelican/content/posts/2012/line-color-cycling.rst

    for shift in phase_shift:
        plt.plot(x, np.sin(x - shift), lw=3)

-I tend to prefer this method because the loop definition is a bit simpler (i.e., no call to ``zip``).
-I've wrapped the creation of a color cycling from a colormap in utility package called mpltools_:
+I prefer this method because the loop definition is a bit simpler (i.e., no call to ``zip``).
+I've added this method to a utility package called mpltools_:

 .. code-block:: python